inseri-swiss/inseri-core-wp/docs/blocks/python.md

 Python blocks can be set to publicly editable.
 This may be interesting if you want to show calculations depending on certain parameters.
 After a page reload the changes in the code will be lost.

+## Examples

+[Posts on inseri.swiss](https://inseri.swiss/tag/python-code/) that make use of the Python code block.